Money for Life Programme

 Working in partnership

 In Scotland, Bank of Scotland and College Development Network are working together to promote and support financial capability.
-Through this programme we’re seeking to:
+The programme aims to:

-- Raise awareness of the importance of money management skills; benefitting both practitioners and learners
+Raise awareness of the importance of money management and illustrate how good money management can improve wellbeing

-Money for Life provides the training resources to enable those interested in financial capability training for FE institutions and community groups to gain one of three accredited qualifications in Adult Financial Capability, called Teach Me, Teach Others and Money Mentors.
-All three qualifications are accredited by the Open College Network in England, Wales and Northern Ireland and levelled on the SCQF in Scotland.
+Money for Life provides the training resources to enable those interested in financial capability training for colleges and community organisations to gain accredited qualifications in Adult Financial Capability, called Teach Me, Teach Others and Money Mentors.
+All three qualifications are accredited by the Open College Network and levelled on the SCQF in Scotland.

 In 2012, Money for Life identified and addressed barriers to financial capability learning via a series of Focus Groups across the UK, which brought together experts to examine the financial capability needs of distinct learner groups.